Stuycs-K/final-project-4-zabranov-max-kumar-suhana/Game/WORKLOG.md

 ### 6/6

 Fixed tank rabbit and fast rabbit so towers can shoot at them.
 Added a tower sprite.

+### 6/7

+Converted health and money gain to asymptote equation.

 ### 5/30

 ## Suhana Kumar